Counting bare curves: Introduction

+By a general position argument, one can show: for generic $J$, if a $J$-holomorphic map $u\colon (S, \partial S) \to (X, L)$ is generically (on $S$) an embedding, then $S$ is smooth (i.e.\ no nodes), $u$ is an embedding, and $u(\mathrm{int}(S))$ is disjoint from $L$.
+We call maps with these properties \emph{0-generic}.
+Now consider maps which appear as $J$ varies in a general 1-parameter family.
+One certainly expects isolated instances of the following: boundary nodes, general position double points at the boundary, and interior crossings with $L$.
+We call 1-parameter families with only such degeneracies \emph{1-generic}.
+Again, a general position argument establishes 1-genericity for families of maps which are all generically embeddings.

+The ghost bubble censorship argument excludes one additional situation: a degeneration in which a separating boundary node develops and the curve on one side of the node maps to a point.
+Our version of this argument \cite{ghost} works as follows.
+Consider any 1-parameter family $J_t$ of complex structures, and a corresponding 1-parameter family of $J_t$ holomorphic maps $u_t\colon (S_t, \partial S_t) \to (X, L)$, with no ghost components away from $t=t_0$, such that $u_{t_0}\colon S_{t_0} \to X$ has a ghost component, and such that the non-ghost part $(u_{t_0})_+\colon (S_{t_0})_+ \to X$ is generically an embedding.
+One shows that in this case, $(u_{t_0})_+$ must exhibit some singular behavior at the attaching point(s) of the ghost components, of a sort which does not appear in a 1-generic family.
+But then the holomorphic map $(u_{t_0})_+$ could not have occured in a generic 1-parameter family $J_t$.

-That is, ghost bubble censorship excludes the potential wall-crossing where a smooth curve degenerates to a curve with a (boundary) ghost bubble attached.
-Using this, we showed in \cite{SOB} that the wall crossings which do appear can be identified with the framed HOMFLYPT skein relations from quantum topology, and, consequently, that there is a deformation invariant count of open curves \emph{valued in the skein module} of the Lagrangian boundary condition.
-This is a rigorous mathematical shadow of the idea that Lagrangian branes in the topological A-model should carry the Chern-Simons quantum field theory where holomorphic curves ending on them should introduce line defects \cite{Witten}.
-We used this result to establish a prediction of Ooguri and Vafa \cite{OV}: the HOMFLYPT invariant of a knot is equal to a count of curves on a certain Lagrangian (depending on the knot) in the resolved conifold.
+That is, when multiple covers can be excluded, one can show that for generic 1-parameter families $J_t$, the locus of bare maps is closed.
+We showed in \cite{SOB} that the remaining phenomena in 1-generic families can be identified with the framed HOMFLYPT skein relations from quantum topology, and, consequently, that there is a deformation invariant count of open curves \emph{valued in the skein module} of the Lagrangian boundary condition.
+(Counting curves in the skein module is a rigorous mathematical shadow of the idea that Lagrangian branes in the topological A-model should carry the Chern-Simons quantum field theory where holomorphic curves ending on them should introduce line defects \cite{Witten}.)
+In fact, while most counting problems involve multiple covers, in \cite{SOB} we found one striking application where they could be excluded a priori, and established that the HOMFLYPT invariant of a knot is equal to a count of curves on a certain Lagrangian (depending on the knot) in the resolved conifold, as conjectured by Ooguri and Vafa \cite{OV}.

-More precisely, in \cite{SOB} we set up the skein-valued curve counting conditional on the existence of a class of perturbations satisfying certain axiomatics, and checked that in the somewhere-injective setting, choosing generic $J$ already provided the desired perturbations.
-This was sufficient to establish the HOMFLYPT result, because for that problem, the relevant curves are somewhere-injective for topological reasons.
-However, for further applications, the full strength of the (hitherto conditional) setup of \cite{SOB} is required.
-Such application include our \cite{ekholm-shende-unknot, ekholm-shende-colored} establishing the full Ooguri-Vafa conjecture relating curve counts and all colored HOMFLYPT invariants, and \cite{scharitzer-shende, scharitzer-shende-2, hu-schrader-zaslow, nakamura} concerning the appearance of skein-valued cluster algebra associated to Legendrian mutations.